InRule/DevOpsServices/doc/Barium.md

 Create instance is an extension of the Barium configuration to further define specific activities that can take place in Barium.

-This is a [sample of minimal configuration](../config/InRuleCICD_BariumCreateInstance.config) for generating the Java JAR file for the rule application being checked in.
+This is a [sample of minimal configuration](../config/InRuleCICD_BariumCreateInstance.config) for creating an instance in Barium when a rule application has been checked in.
 This configuration example is **applicable for a local deployment**.  **For the Azure CI/CD app service**, the configuration follows the format in the [starter cloud config file](../config/InRule.CICD.Runtime.Service.config.json).

 ````
     <add key="CatalogEvents" value="CheckinRuleApp"/>